ibm-cloud-docs/Cloudant/api/document.md

 Any document update can lead to a conflict, especially when you replicate updated documents.
 For more information about avoiding and resolving conflicts, see the [Document versioning and MVCC guide](/docs/services/Cloudant?topic=cloudant-document-versioning-and-mvcc#document-versioning-and-mvcc).
 {: note}

-### Example of using HTTP to update a document:
+### Example of using HTTP to update a document

 ```http
 PUT /$DATABASE/$DOCUMENT_ID HTTP/1.1
 ```
 {: codeblock}

-### Example of using the command line to update a document, :
+### Example of using the command line to update a document

 ```sh
 # make sure $JSON contains the correct `_rev` value!